-The Company's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable, loans and borrowings, accounts payable, accrued expenses and other payables that are denominated in foreign currency.
+The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable, loans and borrowings, accounts payable, accrued expenses and other payables that are denominated in foreign currency.

 The analysis assumes that all other variables remain constant.
-A strengthening (weakening) 1% of the functional currency against each foreign currency as of December 31, 2020 and 2019 would have affected the net profit before tax increased or decreased \$5,736 and \$5,874, respectively, for the years ended December 31, 2020 and 2019.
+A strengthening (weakening) 1% of the functional currency against each foreign currency for the years ended December 31, 2020 and 2019 would have affected the net profit before tax increased or decreased \$5,737 and \$5,875, respectively.
 The analysis is performed on the same basis for both periods.